Shouree/storm-http-framework/doc/02-Language_Reference/04-Intermediate_Language/07-Binary_Objects.md

 Binary Objects
 ==============

-A `core.asm.Binary` object represents a `core.asm.Listing` that has been transformed into machine code.
+A [stormname:core.asm.Binary] object represents a [stormname:core.asm.Listing] that has been transformed into machine code.
 The Binary itself contains the generated machine code and associated metadata needed for exception handling.

 A `Binary` object is created from a `Listing` that contains the code that should be compiled into machine code, and an `core.asm.Arena` that describes which platform to compile for.
 As such, it *is* possible to compile code for other platforms than the current one.
 Such code is, however, not possible to execute.
-An `Arena` suitable for the current platform can be retrieved by calling the function `core.asm.arena()`.
+An `Arena` suitable for the current platform can be retrieved by calling the function [stormname:full:core.asm.arena()].

 Compiling a listing into machine code thus looks as follows in Basic Storm: